LoginVSI/Windows365Connector/docs/README.md

   See [link](https://docs.loginvsi.com/login-enterprise/6.3/configuring-the-windows-launcher).

 - A test account created in Login Enterprise that can sign in to a Windows 365 Cloud PC.
-  The account should be added to Accounts in the Login Enterprise web UI.
+  The account should be added to Accounts in the Login Enterprise web UI, and that account added to an Account Group.
   See [link](https://docs.loginvsi.com/login-enterprise/6.3/managing-virtual-user-accounts).

 - The Windows App installed on the Launcher host that will run this connector.
 This is the Microsoft client for Windows 365 Cloud PCs.